Home » About Us » Our Board

 Nicole is married to a police officer and has 3 teenage children.
 Aside from busy family life, Nicole likes to keep active through community football and cricket.

-I have a Masters in Science from the University of Birmingham, UK.
-While studying for a PhD in Melbourne I was recruited by the international science journal, Nature, to be their Australian correspondent leading me to a path of science journalism.
-I was a Knight Fellow in Science Journalism at the Massachusetts Institute of Technology in the US, the Science Editor for The Age newspaper, winner of the Australian Science Journalist of the Year, a member of Prime Minister Keating’s Advisory Council on Science, received US Fund for Investigative Journalism grant as well as travel fellowships from the Rockefeller Institute and the Department of Foreign Affairs and Trade.
-In 2000 I left journalism to start my own media consultancy focusing on the higher education, biotech, medical research spaces.
-I have been the Media Manager for the California Institute for Regenerative Medicine in San Francisco and the Media Manager for the Monash University Accident Research Centre (MUARC).
-My expertise lies in being able to source a story, and place that story where it will have the most impact.
-I also specialise in the writing of opinion pieces with what could be called thought leaders such as Julian Assange and Nobel Prize winners Peter Doherty and Elizabeth Blackburn.
+Tania has a Masters in Science from the University of Birmingham, UK.
+While studying for a PhD in Melbourne Tania was recruited by the international science journal, Nature, to be their Australian correspondent leading her to a path of science journalism.
+Tania was a Knight Fellow in Science Journalism at the Massachusetts Institute of Technology in the US, the Science Editor for The Age newspaper, winner of the Australian Science Journalist of the Year, a member of Prime Minister Keating’s Advisory Council on Science, received US Fund for Investigative Journalism grant as well as travel fellowships from the Rockefeller Institute and the Department of Foreign Affairs and Trade.
+In 2000 Tania left journalism to start her own media consultancy focusing on the higher education, biotech, medical research spaces.
+Tania has been the Media Manager for the California Institute for Regenerative Medicine in San Francisco and the Media Manager for the Monash University Accident Research Centre (MUARC).
+Tania’s expertise lies in being able to source a story, and place that story where it will have the most impact.

-Since joining the F2D Board in 2018 I have been amazed at the commitment the organisation generates – both from within and with the schools that we attend.
-It is clear that the program, based as it is on research into how attitudes and behaviours can change, is one that should be available to every secondary student and in fact anyone in the early stages of driving, across the State.
+Since joining the Fit to Drive Board in 2018 Tania has applauds the commitment the organisation generates.
+It is clear that the Fit to Drive’s programs, based as they are on research into how attitudes and behaviours can change, are those that should be available to every young person and in fact anyone in the early stages of driving, across the State.

 Megan has significant experience leading communications, marketing and strategic engagement across the for-purpose and government sectors.
 She is currently the Marketing and Communications Director at Philanthropy Australia, the national peak body for philanthropy in Australia helping to build more and better philanthropy.
 Prior to joining Philanthropy Australia, Megan worked as a Communications and Engagement Manager for Major Road Projects Victoria, and the Head of Strategy at Crime Stoppers Victoria.